-Behold, things that go bump in the night.
-Just in time for Halloween, we've updated our handy map of haunted houses on Cape Cod, Martha's Vineyard and Nantucket.
-From ghostly apparitions to ghost dogs (really), supernatural spirits to secret rooms, spurned suitors to suspicious fires, here are 16 of the spookiest spots on the Cape and Islands.Read More
+'Tis the season for things that go bump in the night.
+Just in time for Halloween, we've once again updated our (sort of) frightening map of haunted houses on Cape Cod, Martha's Vineyard and Nantucket.
+From ghostly apparitions to ghost dogs (really), supernatural spirits to secret rooms, spurned suitors to suspicious fires, here are 16 of the spookiest spreads on the Cape and Islands.Read More

-Mapping Haunted Houses On The Cape & Islands, 2013
+Mapping Haunted Houses on the Cape & Islands, 2014

 Apparently, this innocent looking abode is one of the most haunted houses on the Cape.
-The circa 1650 Dillingham House is known for door latches lifting, empty rocking chairs rocking and, the most frightening of them all, sounds of children running through the house.
+The circa 1659 Dillingham House is known for door latches lifting, empty rocking chairs rocking and, the most frightening of them all, sounds of children running through the house.
 Supernatural spirits, plus eight bedrooms, can be yours for $649,500.

 Built in 1878, the hauntings are said to have started in the 1950s.
 Ghostly sounds?
 Check.
 Ghostly apparitions lunging toward unsuspecting visitors?
 Check.

 Some homeowners just refuse to leave.
-This property, now an inn, was once owned by Dr. Edwin Tripp, then became the Village Green Inn for a spell and is now luxury condos.
+This property in the Falmouth Village Green historic district was once owned by Dr. Edwin Tripp, then became the Village Green Inn for a spell and is now luxury condos.
 Apparently, the good doctor, who died in 1953, still likes to shuffle down the hallway.

 The Barnstable House